aaron-grau/curic/react/readings/provider.md

 Note that the `Provider` is simply a React component in which we wrap the rest of the application.
 It receives the `store` as a `prop`.
-The Provider then sets a `store` [context][context] (basically, an invisible prop), which is passed down to all of its children.
-Any children who want to access the `store` context are then able to do so, even without an explicit `store` prop.
-We'll go into more detail about how this is done in the section below on `connect()`.
+The Provider then sets a `store` `context` (basically, an invisible prop), which is passed down to all of its children.
+Because we typically wrap the entire `App` in the Provider, all our components will receive the store context.

+Components that need to access the store will have to `connect()`, which converts the store context to a store prop can be referred to via `this.props.store`.

+We'll discuss how `connect()` works in the next reading.

-If you're confused about `context`, read through the link above.
+Note: If you're confused about `context`, you can check out the [official documentation][context].
 However, you don't really need to know exactly how it works to use the `react-redux` API, so feel free to skip it.

 ## `connect()`: setting component `props`